 Several years ago, during a trip to China, I had the privilege of standing on the Great Wall.
-It was an amazing sight and experience that I will never forget.
+It was a fantastic sight and experience that I will never forget.
 The majority of the existing wall was built during the almost 300-year reign of the Ming Dynasty.
-For over 2000 years (beginning almost 800 years before Christ) the wall would be repaired, rebuilt, and improved.
-Though it was not constructed using the same means as the Great Wall of China, the wall around Jerusalem that was rebuilt under the guidance of Nehemiah was constructed for the same reasons: protection and security.
+For over 2000 years (beginning nearly 800 years before Christ) the wall would be repaired, rebuilt, and improved.
+Though it was not constructed using the same means as the Great Wall of China, the wall around Jerusalem that was restored under the guidance of Nehemiah was erected for the same reasons: protection and security.

 I am not suggesting that you become a monk or a nun and hide from the world.
 We are to be in the world, but we must make sure we are taking steps to stand firm in what is righteous and holy.
 This is what Paul wrote in 2 Timothy 2:22, “So flee youthful passions and pursue righteousness, faith, love, and peace, along with those who call on the Lord from a pure heart.”
 Do you have an awareness and defense that allows you to pursue the purity of God?
 We should continually evaluate our actions by determining if they represent the purity of God and help us in the pursuit of displaying his glory.
 Asking this question may be a stone in your wall of defense.